Our Abbey

 You “Open Source” advocates are commies! ?

-Knowledge wants to be free.
+That's news to us.
+All we know is that knowledge wants to be free.
 We have no problem with capitalists that want to invest heavily in Knowledge.
 We respect their claim to first profits.
 We do not respect their claim of exclusivity for a century.
 We give them 18 months.

-You cenobites are commies! ?
+But cenobites are commies! ?

 How can you be capitalists and commies?!